Art Projector Guide

 LED projectors are also very portable, especially given their brightness and clarity.
 For most models you’ll still need a tripod and possibly an extension cord, but many models come with carry cases and weigh no more than a few pounds.
 You can even buy ultra mini projectors that literally fit in the palm of your hand!

 I still use an old art projector I bought years ago and don’t have the resources to test out the different LED projectors that are now available, because that would get quite costly.
-But based on the specifications and the crucial criteria I’ve listed above, I’ve listed some models below to get you started.
+But based on the specifications and the crucial criteria I’ve listed above, I’ve listed some affordable and portable models below to get you started.
 Note that while these may be fine for tracing artwork, they’re probably not ideal for watching movies.
 If you’re interested in using your projector for both art and entertainment, you might consider doing some more research and increasing your budget.

 It’s also worth noting that different artists have different needs.
 While a $80 projector is fine for most artists, some artists who create detailed artwork or need to replicate very accurate colors may benefit from a more expensive product.
 Or if you’re a muralist who frequently works outdoors, you’ll want to look for the brightest projector you can find.
 For this reason, I’d recommend you purchase from a retailer, like Amazon or Best Buy, that allows you to easily return the product if it doesn’t fulfill your needs.